pravega/pravega/documentation/src/docs/controller-service.md

 **Note**: To retrieve Stream Segment record given a Stream Segment ID, we first need to extract the creation epoch and then retrieve the Stream Segment record from the epoch record.

 #### Stream Configuration
+ Stream configuration is stored against the StreamConfiguration key in the metadata table.
+The value against this key has the Stream configuration serialized and persisted.
+A
- Znode under which Stream configuration is serialized and persisted.
-A Stream configuration contains Stream policies that need to be enforced.
+ Stream configuration contains Stream policies that need to be enforced.
  [Scaling policy](https://github.com/pravega/pravega/blob/master/client/src/main/java/io/pravega/client/stream/ScalingPolicy.java) and [Retention policy](https://github.com/pravega/pravega/blob/master/client/src/main/java/io/pravega/client/stream/RetentionPolicy.java) are supplied by the application at the time of Stream creation and enforced by Controller by monitoring the rate and size of data in the Stream.